Savilian Professor of Astronomy & Head of Astrophysics

 our understanding of accretion discs, dilute gases, and the interior

 of the Sun.

 Prof. Balbus is a Fellow of the Royal Society and a member of the

 the US National Academy of Sciences.
 In 2013, he shared the

 Shaw Prize in Astronomy with John Hawley for his work on

 Prof Balbus will teach B5 General Relativity and Cosmology during HT 2017.
 Up-to-date teaching notes will be maintained and available on this page under the file HT17.pdf.

-The notes continue to be edited, modified and polished, but will not change by a major revision before the start of HT.
+The notes continue to be edited.
 Last update for notes is displayed on cover page.